Complexity of Geometric programming in the Turing model and application to nonnegative tensors: Introduction

-Section \ref{sec:ptcom} is the main technical section of this paper, where we prove the polynomial complexity of computing $f_{\min}$: the minimum of $f$.
-After introducing a lift variable, this turns out to be equivalent to minizing a linear function over $K(f,R)$.
-Then, by applying the classical ellipsoid method, elaborated in \cite{GLS81}, we prove our result.
+Section \ref{sec:ptcom} is the main technical section of this paper, where we prove the polynomial time complexity of computing $f_{\min}$, the minimum of $f$, with an accuracy $\varepsilon$.
+This is equivalent to minimizing a linear function over $K(f,R)$.
+Then, by applying the classical ellipsoid method, elaborated in \cite{GLS81,GLS88}, we prove our result.

+Section \ref{sec:intmethod} shows how to apply the IPM to find an approximation to $f_{\min}$, still working on the localized subset $K(f,R)$.
+The construction of the barrier function for this set is inspired by the barrier function introduced in \cite{BLNW20}.